Mitochondrial disease may be

 Various psychiatric

-disorders (e.g., conversion syndrome, depression)
+disorders (eg, conversion syndrome, depression)

 Myasthenia gravis